xpeppers/codecommit-buddybuild-integration/README.md

 ## Setup Integration

-Copy `.env.template` to `.env` file and fill the fields with your AWS Admin Credentials and BuddyBuild tokens
+Copy `.env.template` to `.env` file and fill the fields with your AWS Admin Credentials, BuddyBuild tokens and other configuration variables

 1. Create and start local environment
    ```